abuthahir-19/JWTAuthentication/README.md

-# Customer Node backend Server API
+# Node.js backend Server REST API
 Simple Server using Node.js Express.js and MongoDB for authenticating the user using JWT Authentication